What Causes Butt Acne And How To Get Rid Of It ASAP

 Another thing to try is to avoid synthetic underwear.
 Bamboo is ideal as it is breathable and antibacterial, and avoid wearing synthetic or tight underwear to bed.
 Work on reducing stress levels as elevated cortisol directly impacts oil production and improve your gut health – prebiotics and probiotics both internally and topically restore balance in the gut and skin which reduces body acne.
 Lastly, say no to sugar and refined carbs – these guys are enemy number one for our skin.

-T: Dark brown pigmented scarring results from inflammation and can be treated with ingredients that reduce hyperpigmentation like niacinamide, retinol and anti-pigmentation peptides – Synergie Skin Enlighten is ideal.
+T: Dark brown pigmented scarring results from inflammation and can be treated with ingredients that reduce hyperpigmentation like niacinamide, retinol and anti-pigmentation peptides – Synergie Skin Enlighten ($139 at Synergie Skin) is ideal.
 Apply to dark pigmented areas twice daily.
 Clinical treatments to address pigmented scars include chemical peels, IPL and certain laser treatments.

 Pitted textural scars should be treated clinically.
 Medical skin needling or fractional laser resurfacing is recommended for reducing the appearance of pitted scars.
 These clinical treatments should be accompanied with products to support scar healing and collagen production.